 The Home Improvement Programme resolves common maintenance problems of ageing flats such as spalling concrete, ageing electrical supply, etc. While undergoing HIP, homeowners can also opt to upgrade their gates, doors, rubbish chutes, toilets, etc. Elderly homeowners can also opt for EASE improvements like grab bars, non-slip bathroom flooring, ramps, etc.

 All eligible flats in Nee Soon, i.e. those built up to 1986, will be selected for this programme by FY2018.

 Er.
-Dr. Lee Bee Wah has requested for HIP to be extended to flats built slightly after 1986.
+Dr. Lee Bee Wah has successfully fought for HIP to be extended to flats built after 1986.
 For more of your MPs’ speeches on housing policies, click here.